matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 3) Use the previous outputs in the next stage.
 4) We may optionally use datasets A+B to retrain stage 1.
 5) By doing this, we have designated dataset C as our testing data on which to make predictions.
 In this way, we have separated the training and the testing data.

+We can also do cross-validation.
+Instead of working on more than one dataset, we can cross-validate on the data we already have.
+The implementation in SkLearn already does this.